-A total of 2,884,285 shares of common stock are being registered in this offering for the account of the selling stockholders.
-All of the selling stockholders acquired the shares of common stock as part of our acquisition of WebStacks, Inc. in March 2001.
+A total of 1,357,319 shares of common stock are being registered in this offering for the account of the selling stockholders.
+All of the selling stockholders acquired the shares of common stock as part of our acquisition of Optranet, Inc. in January 2001.
 These shares are being registered pursuant to the terms of the acquisition.
+Throughout this prospectus, we may refer to these stockholders and their pledgees, donees, transferees or other successors in interest who receive shares in non-sale transactions, as the "selling stockholders."
 The following table sets forth information known to us with respect to the selling stockholders for whom we are registering the shares for resale to the public.
 The shares being registered under the registration statement of which this prospectus is a part will be sold, if at all, by the selling stockholders listed below.
 Unless otherwise indicated, each of these selling stockholders own less than one percent of our outstanding common stock.